 Thanks to my extensive network and thorough research, I was able to successfully locate and secure important documents.
-So far, I have found 9 out of 18 righteous diplomats.
-To date, I am not aware of any museum, foundation, or collector that can surpass this accomplishment.
-Over the years, I have saved 26 different documents issued by these diplomats.
+Over the years, I have seen 26 different documents issued by these diplomats.

 sugihara Zwartendijk life-saving document